What Is KPV Peptide?

 CAS Number: 67727-97-3

 KPV is most relevant in reducing intestinal inflammation.
 In mouse models of inflammatory bowel disease (IBD), it reduces inflammatory infiltrates, MPO activity, and overall histological evidence of inflammation.
-KPV helped mice to recover faster and gain weight than the controls.
+KPV helped mice to recover faster and gain weight.

 Delivery of KPV using nanoparticles functionalized with hyaluronic acid helps direct its inflammatory to targeted intestinal locations.
 Thus the suppression of TNF-alpha reduces inflammation and causes mucosal healing in mice.
-Modifying KPV improves the peptide’s oral bioavailability, potency, and total dose, which helps.
+Modifying KPV improves the peptide’s oral bioavailability, potency, and total dose.

 Studies have shown the peptide also reduces NF-kappaB and mitogen-activated protein kinase (MAPK) activity.
 TNF-alpha, NF-kappaB, and MAPK inhibition together ameliorate the inflammatory changes in the intestine.
 Mice administered with KPV have less colonic infiltration and average colon lengths than controls.